Martha Jane Knowlton Coray: Writing a history of Joseph Smith

 Coray contributed to the preservation of the history of the LDS Church by writing the history of Joseph Smith as dictated by his mother, Lucy Mack Smith.
 Much of Coray's early work on this project involved transcribing Mack Smith's verbal narratives of her son's life.
 She listened to and recorded the stories regularly, editing them at the end of each day spent transcribing.
 Coray was able to find some information in letters and documents that concerned Smith, but most of the content of the biography came from the mouth of Mack Smith.
 The project often required daily effort.
 Researcher Elizabeth Anderson describes Coray's work on the biography as "a natural outgrowth of her deep admiration and love for the Prophet Joseph Smith."
 She wanted to preserve Smith's history so that her children would have access to it in the future.
 Coray felt that her earlier experience transcribing Smith's speeches had prepared her for her work on his biography.
 Howard Coray later joined his wife in this effort, and the final product was finished in 1845, after approximately a year of work.
-The Corays made had two copies of the biography printed: one for Mack Smith, and one for the church's records.
+The Corays had two copies of the biography printed: one for Mack Smith, and one for the church's records.

 There is some speculation as to who wrote the majority of the biography.
 Years after its completion, Brigham Young asserted that it was Martha Coray who spearheaded the project, but Howard Coray's sister argued that her brother had been the main author.
 The manuscript is written in both Howard and Martha Coray's handwriting, but the prose most often reflects Lucy Mack Smith's own style.
 Likewise, it is unclear whether the idea of writing the history was Coray's or Mack Smith's.
 It is known, however, that Coray had expressed the desire to produce a book of short stories from Smith's life to serve as a tool to teach children about him.

 In 1853, Orson Pratt published copies of the work in England under the title "Biographical Sketches of Joseph Smith the Prophet, and His Progenitors for Many Generations".
 In Utah, the biography was recalled after Brigham Young and some LDS historians complained of its containing inaccuracies.
 Young, the president of the church at the time, was also angered that the publication of the work had occurred without his prior approval, and publicly criticized Coray's writing.
 While she was alive, Coray never gave permission for the work to be reprinted; but the biography was later published in the Improvement Era in 1903 and again in 1945.
 It was then entitled "History of the Prophet Joseph, by His Mother".